Fruita, Colorado: Bus

 Fruita is on Route 8 of the Grand Valley Transit, the operating regional bus transportation system.
 The bus connects Fruita stops with the Mesa Mall on U.S. Highway 6 and 50 at the 24 1/2 Road.

 Highways

-Fruita lies off exit 19 of Interstate 70, along U.S. Highway 6 and 50 and at the western end of State Highway 340.
+Fruita lies off exit 19 of Interstate 70 in Colorado, along U.S. Highway 6 and 50 and at the western end of State Highway 340.
 The State Highway 139 connects 5 mi west with the northern city of Rangely and Dinosaur National Monument.

 Rail

 The nearest passenger train station is 11 mi southeast at the Grand Junction Amtrak station.
 This station is served by the California Zephyr train.
 It was originally built by the Denver and Rio Grande Western Railroad.
 The mainline, now used by the Union Pacific Railroad and BNSF Railway, runs east–west along the city which serves industrial rail use.